 In the spirit of the festival I decided a Taylor Pork Roll Deviled Egg would be a perfect recipe for summer.
 Deviled Eggs are always a hit and there are so many tasty variations.
 I diced up some Pork Roll and cooked it in a cast iron skillet until it was lightly crisp.

 When it comes to boiling eggs the internet is full of all sorts of methods and hacks including instant pots, adding pickle juice, egg timers.
 All sorts of kitchen voodoo to have the perfectly hard boiled egg.
 My answer is a super simple egg cooker that takes all the guess work out of cooking eggs.
 It has truly changed my life as far as the world of preparing hard boiled eggs.
 You simply prick a hole in the top of each egg so they don’t explode using the water measuring cup with a point on the bottom, add water and hit start.
 As soon as the eggs are done the timer goes off and you remove the eggs and place in an ice bath to stop the cooking process.

 My other life hack is once you have blended up your deviled egg filling scoop it into a piping bag so you can fill the eggs easily.
-It’s also a great way to make the deviled eggs ahead of time and fill them right when you’re ready to serve them so the eggs are fresh and delicious.
+It’s also a great way to make the deviled eggs ahead of time.
+Fill them right when you’re ready to serve them so the eggs are fresh and delicious.
 I make deviled eggs so often that I have a nifty Egg carrier that holds 24 deviled eggs.
 You can take them on the road without damaging or smashing the eggs in transit.
-The egg carrier is also very helpful in holding the deviled eggs in place while your piping in the egg filling.
+The egg carrier is also very helpful in holding the deviled eggs in place while your piping.